Westfield railway station

 Westfield railway station was a station of the Auckland railway network in New Zealand.
 The station closed to all services on 12 March 2017, following an announcement by Auckland Transport on 17 January 2017, because fewer than 330 passengers used it daily and it required a costly upgrade.

 The station was 640 metres south of Westfield Junction, where the Eastern and Southern Lines converge.
 It therefore served both lines.
 It had an island platform layout and was reached from a pedestrian overbridge at the end of Portage Road.
 The overbridge also spanned the adjacent Westfield marshalling yards and gives access to KiwiRail's operations centre and locomotive facility.

+The Third Main Line ends shortly after Westfield Junction.
+The project began in 2020 and was completed in 2025.
+It is expected to ease congestion on Auckland rail lines, improve rail freight access from the Port of Auckland to the Westfield yards and allow more frequent passenger and freight services.

 History

-Westfield station was opened during the expansion of Auckland's suburban railway network; on June 1875 for goods and on 29 August 1887 for passengers.
+Westfield station was opened during the expansion of Auckland's suburban railway network; in June 1875 for goods and on 29 August 1887 for passengers.
 The original station building was just a wooden shelter on the platform.
 Mount Richmond Domain is nearby.
 The new station gave access to a shallow bay on Manukau Harbour, which became a popular picnic spot.
 In 1904 the station was at the western end of Portage Road, Otahuhu; which marks the narrowest point of the Auckland isthmus.

 Westfield became a junction station between the North Island Main Trunk and the North Auckland Line when the Westfield deviation (Eastern Line) was completed in 1930.